ptuls/randomize-evolve/README.md

 ## Directory layout

+- `evaluate.py`: OpenEvolve entry points that adapt the Bloom evaluator to the platform's evaluation API (includes cascade stages).
+- `initial_program.py`: Baseline Bloom filter factory used as a starting point for evolutionary runs.
 - `src/randomize_evolve/`: Python package housing evaluator implementations.
 - `configs/`: Example OpenEvolve problem configurations that wire the evaluator into the search loop.